AK-shat-JAIN/Streamlit-Project/README.md

 # Streamlit-Project

-Project to calculate Semester CGPA for BTech (CSE) using Slreamlit framwork with python
+Project to calculate Semester CGPA for BTech (CSE) using Streamlit framwork with python